hlhpage/mute-this-please/README.md

 __4 - List with available localizations__.
 Learn more about localization [here](https://github.com/hlhpage/mute-this-please/blob/master/README.md#локализация--localization).

-__5 - The radio button "Volume"__ determines the operating mode of the program.
+__5 - Radio button "Volume"__ determines the operating mode of the program.
 In volume, the program will change the volume of processes based on the list of focused programs and the selected whitelist or blacklist mode.

-__6 - The radio button "Pause"__ determines the operating mode of the program.
+__6 - Radio button "Pause"__ determines the operating mode of the program.
 In pause mode, pressing the "Pause" button will be emulated, which pauses the playing content.
 But not all programs can respond to its pressing.

-__7 - The radio button "Blacklist"__ determines the operating mode of the program in the "Volume" mode.
+__7 - Radio button "Blacklist"__ determines the operating mode of the program in the "Volume" mode.
 In blacklist mode, the volume will only change for processes that are in the list of focused programs.

-__8 - The radio button "Whitelist"__ determines the operating mode of the program in the "Volume" mode.
+__8 - Radio button "Whitelist"__ determines the operating mode of the program in the "Volume" mode.
 In whitelist mode, the volume will change for all processes except those in the list of focused programs.

+__9 - Checkbox "Work mode after startup"__ When the checkbox is active, the program will switch to operating mode immediately after startup.

-__9 - Checkbox "Minimize to tray"__.
+__10 - Checkbox "Minimize to tray"__.
 If it is active, then when the program is minimized, it will be minimized to the tray.
 Otherwise, the program will collapse to start.
 #### Volume level

-__10 - Trackbar__ that allows you to adjust the volume level to which the volume of programs will change during operation by pressing a hotkey.
+__11 - Trackbar__ that allows you to adjust the volume level to which the volume of programs will change during operation by pressing a hotkey.
 #### Hotkeys

-__11 - Current hotkey for changing the volume__ while the program is running.
+__12 - Current hotkey for changing the volume__ while the program is running.

-__12 - Button "Change"__ allows you to change the volume control hotkey.
+__13 - Button "Change"__ allows you to change the volume control hotkey.

-__13 - Current hotkey for terminating the program__.
+__14 - Current hotkey for terminating the program__.
 Changing the settings is not available in the operating mode, so in order to make changes to the parameters, you must end the operating mode.

-__14 - Button "Change"__ allows you to change the exit hotkey.
+__15 - Button "Change"__ allows you to change the exit hotkey.
 #### Sound indication volume

-__15 - Trackbar__ that allows you to adjust the volume level of the sound effect when pressing the volume control hotkey during operation.
+__16 - Trackbar__ that allows you to adjust the volume level of the sound effect when pressing the volume control hotkey during operation.
 #### Focused programs list

-__16 - Focused programs list__ tells the program which processes need to be interacted with.
+__17 - Focused programs list__ tells the program which processes need to be interacted with.
 The manner of interaction depends on which operating mode is selected (whitelist or blacklist).

-__17 - Button "Add program from Mixer"__ allows you to select from the processes that are active in the volume mixer and add them to the focused programs list.
+__18 - Button "Add program from Mixer"__ allows you to select from the processes that are active in the volume mixer and add them to the focused programs list.

-__18 - Button "Add program by process name"__ allows you to add a program to the focused programs list by name.
+__19 - Button "Add program by process name"__ allows you to add a program to the focused programs list by name.

-__19 - The "Delete program from the list" button__ allows you to select programs from the focused programs list and delete unnecessary items.
+__20 - The "Delete program from the list" button__ allows you to select programs from the focused programs list and delete unnecessary items.

 ## Локализация / Localization